sj9102001/thakur-dairy-app/README.md

-# Thakur Dairy App
+# Dairy App

-A Dairy farm management app based on flutter
+Made an user management web application that provides Add user,Edit user and View user details.
+This web application was the theme of Build on serverless on AWS.

 ## Getting Started